coresolutionsltd/coresolutions.ltd/src/content/blog/protecting-your-alb-with-waf-cloudfront.md

 ### Allowing Traffic from CloudFront IP Ranges

 AWS publishes the IP ranges used by CloudFront, which can be retrieved and used in your security group rules.
-Here's how you can add the current list of CloudFront IP ranges to your security group using Terraform:
+Here's how you can add the current list of CloudFront IP ranges to your security group using OpenTofu/Terraform:

 ```
 data "aws_ip_ranges" "cloudfront" {